• Skip to main content

 Perfect Peel

-The perfect peel is our heaviest peel that works to repair and nourish the skin by giving it a radiant glow, refining pores, improving hyperpigmentation, lifting melasma, diminishing fine lines and wrinkles, exfoliating sun-damaged skin, slowing aging process and eliminating acne and improving acne scars.
-This is the strongest chemical peel offered by Arizona Dermatology, but is safe for all skin types.
+The perfect peel is our heaviest peel that works to repair and nourish the skin by giving it a radiant glow, refining pores, improving hyperpigmentation, lifting melasma, diminishing fine lines and wrinkles, exfoliating sun-damaged skin, slowing the aging process, and eliminating acne and improving acne scars.
+This is the strongest chemical peel offered by Arizona Dermatology, but it is safe for all skin types.

-There is minimal to no discomfort during the 30 minute application process.
-Patients will experience peeling three to five days after the treatment occurs, and will be completely finished with the peel process by day seven, leaving radiant, glowing results.
+There is minimal to no discomfort during the 30-minute application process.
+Patients will experience peeling three to five days after the treatment occurs, and will be finished with the peel process by day seven, leaving radiant, glowing results.

 Vitalize Peel